| | How to get started

 day, according to their possibilities, a few moments to silence for: prayer

-of the heart, meditation or reading.
+of the heart, meditation or reading.2.
+CLC

 officials will provide, at the disposal of their members,